Protect Yourself from Scams and Fraud

 Don’t take card payments for services that are outside what your business normally does.

 Never use a third-party delivery service that you’re not familiar with.
-Always send your goods through a certifiable delivery company (UPS, Fedex, etc.).
+Always send your goods through a certifiable delivery company (Royal Mail, DPD, UPS, etc.).

 Avoid splitting large orders into multiple small payments.

-Match the billing postal code to the card’s postcode.
+Match the billing postcode to the card’s postcode.
 If they don’t match, ask why.
 The reason should make sense within the context of the order (e.g. the product type and/or quantity would fit that of a gift).

-If you suspect fraud, let the customer know you can’t accept the sale.
+If you suspect fraud, the safest option is always to refund the payment and let the customer know you can’t accept the sale.
 Contact us if you have any questions or concerns about a customer.

 Learn more about best practices for accepting payment cards